 This is complete nonsense.
-The dust off the feet of a Sadhu or a donkey, is 100% the same.
+The dust off the feet of a guru or a donkey, is 100% the same.
 Dust does not purify anyone.
 The dust can best be used to apply to dirty dishes as cleaning powder to help get the grease and dirt off the dishes.

 This is complete nonsense.
-The leftovers of anyone is full of their germs.
+The leftovers of anyone are full of their germs.
 If they are diseased, the eater of the leftovers will also catch the diseases.
 If someone has Corona, would anyone want to eat their leftovers?
 Why not?
 Because the eater will also catch the Corona and may die.

 The leftovers of anyone are only suitable for giving to dogs or put in trash.
 They must never be given even to cows.